This page provides an overview of Precision Runway Monitor (PRM) operations at Sydney (Kingsford-Smith) Airport (YSSY/SYD).

 Purpose of PRM operations

 During periods of the day with peak arrival demand and inclement weather, capacity at Sydney Airport can be maintained with the use of PRM operations.
-A highly accurate surveillance system allows ATC to precisely monitor aircraft tracking on their approach paths and permit independent parallel instrument approaches.
+A highly accurate surveillance system allows ATC to precisely monitor aircraft tracking on their approach paths and permit independent parallel approaches.

 Flying into Sydney during PRM operations